 Beyond these conclusions, there are aspects of the data that the models do not fully explain.
 In Experiment 1, both the OC and EO models qualitatively matched the empirical pattern of differences across conditions.
 However, when more complex category structures were introduced in Experiment 2, none of the models' predictions matched the empirical pattern of condition differences.
 Moreover, although the different forms of structure-sensitivity in these models were theoretically motivated, they were built in as scoring rules.
-Further work should investigate the learning or decision mechanisms that may underlie these tendencies, as well as whether they arise from explicit expectations about category structures or implicit learning including refinement and random elaboration) and found their predictions to be very similar to those of the structuresensitive elaboration models reported here.
-Importantly, these models still require schema elaboration, or else they eventually perform at chance, just as with the RF model reported here. mechanisms (cf. Ashby, Alfonso-Reese, Turken, & Waldron, 1998).
+Further work should investigate the learning or decision mechanisms that may underlie these tendencies, as well as whether they arise from explicit expectations about category structures or implicit learning mechanisms (cf. Ashby, Alfonso-Reese, Turken, & Waldron, 1998).
 In short, although it is clear that relational structure affects relational learning, the specific mechanisms behind this effect remain an open question.

 Another shortcoming of the present structure-sensitive models is that they produced weaker condition differences than were observed empirically.
 To match the subjects' overall performance level, the models had to assume a large forgetting rate (small L), leading to typically small schemas.
 Because the models' structure-sensitivity derives from the information already in the schema during elaboration, the result was small condition differences.
-One possible solution would be to substitute the present all-or-none approach (in which a relation is either in the schema or it is not) with a continuous learning model, in which continuous-valued strengths are maintained for all possible relations in the schema.
+One possible solution would be to substitute the present all-or-none approach (in which a relation is either in the schema or not) with a continuous learning model, in which continuous-valued strengths are maintained for all possible relations in the schema.
 Mutual excitation or inhibition between relations could account for sensitivity to relational structure, following principles similar to the ones tested here.
 For example, the model might assume mutual excitation between any two relations sharing a pair of objects.
 Such a continuous learning model might generate low performance when its association strengths are weak but still retain some knowledge of the global category structure, thus showing greater structure-sensitivity.

 One aspect of the data not analyzed here is order effects.
-For example, encountering the appropriate example at the "right" time (e.g., early in learning) may play a critical role in concept acquisition.
-Much of our previous work has made detailed analyses of sequence effects as a means to uncover learning mechanisms and concept representations (Foster, Cañas, & Jones, 2012; Jones, Curran, Mozer, & Wilder, 2013; Jones, Love, & Maddox, 2006; Jones & Sieck, 2003).
+For example, encountering the appropriate example at the right time (e.g., early in learning) may play a critical role in concept acquisition.
+Much of our previous work has made detailed analyses of sequence effects as a means to uncover learning mechanisms and concept representations (Foster, Cañas, & Jones, 2006; Jones, Curran, Mozer, & Wilder, 2013; Jones, Love, & Maddox, 2006; Jones & Sieck, 2003).
 The present models also predict sequence effects, and thus a useful angle to explore in follow-up work could be to examine the role of such effects in the learning of structured relational concepts.